rafiul86/Name-Registry-Smart-Contract/README.md

 ## About The Project

 Front-running and malicious node/validator resistant smart contract, written in Solidity to register vanity names/domains on EVM Blockchains.
 An unregistered name can be registered for a certain amount of time by locking a certain balance of an account.
 After the registration expires, the account loses ownership of the name and his balance is unlocked.
 The registration can be renewed by making an on-chain call to keep the name registered and balance locked.
 The fee to register the name depends directly on the size of the name.
-Also, a malicious node/validator should not be able to front-run the process by censoring transactions of an honest user and registering its name in its own account.
+Also, a malicious node/validator should not be able to front-run the process by censoring transactions of an honest user and registering its name in its own public address.